 Keep track of when pain happens, what triggered it, where it is, how strong it is (try a simple scale from 1 to 10), and what you did to get your pain under control.
 This type of information can be very helpful to your healthcare team as they try to get your pain under control.

 Stick with it

 It may take hours or days to get your pain under control.
 In the meantime, many strong pain medications can have side effects like confusion, lethargy, and sleepiness.
 Do not let these side effects stop you from sticking to your pain medication regimen!
-After the first few doses, these side effects usually go away and you’ll feel more like yourself again.
+By talking with your treatment team, they will be able to modify your medication plan.

 Working with your healthcare team

 You and your healthcare team can put together a pain management plan.
 This plan may include:

 - Over the counter medication